Code-the-Dream-School/node-essentials/assignments/assignment9-testing.md

 ## **Tests of the User Controller**

 Because of the length of this assignment, the user.controller.test.js file is **optional**.
-Be sure you do implement the network testing that follows this section.
+Be sure you do implement the actual network operations testing that follows this section.
+Even if you don't implement the tests in this section, read the descriptions to see how they would work.

 We want to test logon.
 But, we have a problem.
 The logon method sets a cookie.
 If that cookie is not set, things aren't working, so we have to test this.
 The first problem is that a res object returned by `httpMocks.createResponse()` doesn't keep track of cookies.
 So, we create an enhanced version of the mock res object.
 This one, created by MockRequestWithCookies, keeps track of 'Set-Cookie' operations.